ivre/ivre/doc/FLOW.md

 port (so called `dport`) but with different source ports will be aggregated on the same edge.

+On the bottom of the graph, there is a timeline, representing the amount of different flows during some time ranges.
+This timeline can be played by going to the **Display** pane.

 On the left, there is a control pane with 3 tabs:

   - **Explore:** Allows to explore and reduce the dataset to display with